How to Spot 4 Early Signs of Alzheimer’s Disease

 People living with Alzheimer’s may experience changes in mood and personality.
 They may express confusion, suspicion, depression, fear, or anxiety.

-They may also become easily upset at home, at work, with friends, or with being in unfamiliar environments.
+They may also become easily upset at home, at work, with friends, or in unfamiliar environments.

 Initiating a conversation with your loved one about your concerns in a gentle way is a great way to approach the situation, followed by scheduling an appointment with their healthcare provider.